oxalica/rust-overlay/README.md

 #### Use in `devShell` for `nix develop`

-Running `nix develop` will create a shell with the default nightly Rust toolchain installed:
+Running `nix develop` will create a shell with the default beta Rust toolchain installed:

 ```nix
 {